Commensurating actions for groups of piecewise continuous transformations: The main theorem and applications

 \subsection{The main theorem}

 Let $S$ be a pseudogroup on a topological space $A$.

-Consider two $S$-modeled spaces $X,X'$ with topological $S$-preserving partial action.
+Consider two $S$-modeled spaces $X,X'$ with topological $S$-preserving partial actions of a group $G$.
 A cofinite $S$-preserving $G$-biequivariant isomorphism is the data of cofinite subsets $Y\subset X$, $Y'\subset X'$ (thus endowed with the corresponding partial actions of $G$ by partial automorphisms of $S$-modeled space) and a $G$-biequivariant isomorphism $\psi:Y\to Y'$ of $S$-modeled spaces.

 Thanks to all the preparatory work, we can formulate and obtain: